keithballinger/.conductor/workflows/standard_team.md

 4. **Implement:** Perform the work required following TDD principles

-5. **Test on Mobile:** When working on a project that requires UI for mobile, for any UI changes:
-   - Test in iPhone simulator or device
-   - Verify touch interactions work
-   - Ensure text is readable
-   - Check performance on mobile connection

-6. **Verify Coverage:** Run coverage reports:
+5. **Verify Coverage:** Run coverage reports using the project's chosen tools.
+For example, in a Python project, this might look like:
    ```bash
    pytest --cov=app --cov-report=html
    ```
-   Target: >80% coverage for new code
+   Target: >80% coverage for new code.
+The specific tools and commands will vary by language and framework.

-7. **Document Deviations:** If implementation differs from architecture:
+6. **Document Deviations:** If implementation differs from architecture:
    - **STOP** implementation
    - Update `architecture.md` with new design
    - Add dated note explaining the change
    - Resume implementation

-8. **Commit Code Changes:**
+7. **Commit Code Changes:**
    - Stage all code changes related to the task.
    - Propose a clear, concise commit message following the prose style guide.
    - Perform the commit.

-9. **Create dev_log.md entry:**
+8. **Create dev_log.md entry:**
    - Obtain the hash of the *just-completed commit* (`git log -1 --format="%H"`).
    - Create a detailed entry in the development log for the completed task, referencing the commit hash.
    - Append the entry to `dev_log.md`.